A-Pisani/MK-TFHE/README.md

 2. sends c<sub>i1</sub> to Broker1 and c<sub>i2</sub> to Broker2.

 *Each Broker*
 1. After receiving shares of the choice vectors for R<sub>j</sub>s, adds these shares without any interaction with the other Broker.
 2. This partial sum is sent to the other Broker.
 3. both Brokers bring together the partial sums to observe whether Receiver R<sub>j</sub> is authorised.
 If the total sum is bigger than or equal to *threshold t*, Brokers operates the data aggregation over the private data for Receiver R<sub>j</sub>.
 Otherwise, the two non-colluding Brokers stop processing for R<sub>j</sub>.

 **Phase 2: Computing the data aggregation result.** Phase 2 is simply the componentwise multiplication of the choice vector and the shared-encrypted input data vector using Beaver’s triplets.
 Then, the multiplication result vectors of DOs are componentwisely added to see the data aggregation result vector.
 The details of Phase 2 are represented as follows:
 *Each DO*
-1. generates secret shares of its private data vector di for Receivers1.
+1. generates secret shares of its private data vector d<sub>i</sub> for Receivers.
-2. After secret shares’ generation, each component of shared data vectors are encrypted with the public keys of R<sub>j</sub> and two Brokers.
+2. After secret shares’ generation, each component of shared data vectors is encrypted with the public keys of R<sub>j</sub> and the keys shared with the two Brokers (keys DO<sub>i1</sub> and DO<sub>i2</sub>).
 3. To be used for Beaver’s triplets, DO generates secret shares of random numbers α<sub>i</sub> and β<sub>i</sub> where γ<sub>i</sub> = α<sub>i</sub> ∗ β<sub>i</sub>. (α<sub>i</sub> = α<sub>i1</sub> + α<sub>i2</sub> and β<sub>i</sub> = β<sub>i1</sub> + β<sub>i2</sub>).
 4. sends the shares of \[d<sub>i</sub>], c<sub>i</sub>, γ<sub>i</sub>, α<sub>i</sub>, and β<sub>i</sub> to Broker1 and Broker2.